Udupi, Karnataka

 Capacity: 1200 MW Type: Coal Based

-Udupi Power Corporation Limited is a 2 X 600 MW imported coal based power project in the Udupi District of Karnataka.
+The Udupi power plant is a 2 X 600 MW imported coal-based power project in the Udupi District of Karnataka.
+It was acquired by Adani Power Limited from the Lanco Group in the year 2015.

-Situated in the western coastal region of India, the plant is situated in the village of Yellur, between Mangalore and Udupi.
+Located on the west coast of India, the plant is situated in the village of Yellur, between Mangalore and Udupi.

-UPCL is the first independent power project (IPP) using 100% imported coal as fuel in the country and was awarded the Gold Shield award for early completion of Thermal power project Unit-1 from Ministry of power, Government of India in FY 2010-11 and also the prestigious Golden Peacock Environment Management Award in FY 2014-15.
+The Udupi plant is the first independent power project (IPP) using 100% imported coal as fuel in the country.
+It was awarded the Gold Shield award for early completion of Thermal power project Unit-1 from Ministry of Power, Government of India in FY 2010-11, and the prestigious Golden Peacock Environment Management Award in FY 2014-15.

 Location

-The site is about 28 M above MSL and falls under seismic zone III.
+The site is about 28m above mean sea level and falls under seismic zone III.
 The maximum ambient temperature is about 38°C and the annual mean relative humidity is 74-80%.
 The nearest seaport is at Mangalore (New Mangalore Port).

 Plant Details